HowTo: Node Red - Create a user interface with dashboard nodes

 The Audio Out Node is another one of those nodes that does exactly what its name suggests.
 It outputs text as spoken language.

-To do this, you can select the “TTS Voice” (=”Text-To-Speech” voice) in the properties of the node.
-This allows you to adapt the voice output a little more to your style.
-Ultimately, this node outputs every text you send to it via voice.
-It is important, however, that this voice is not output locally on the Node Red server but in the browser of the user who has just opened the dashboard.
+To do this, you can select the "TTS Voice" (="Text-To-Speech" voice) in the properties of the node.
+This allows you to customize the voice output a little more to your style.
+Ultimately, this node will output any text you send to it by voice.
+However, it is important that this voice is not output locally on the Node Red server but in the browser of the user who has just opened the dashboard.
 If no browser window is open at the time the voice message is sent, the voice message will not be output.
-However, you could achieve local output on the NodeRed server via connected speakers using the “Espeak” program.
-You can find information about this in the article RaspberryPi – Install speech output with eSpeak.
+However, you could implement local output on the NodeRed server via connected speakers using the "Espeak" program.
+You can find information on this in the article RaspberryPi – Install speech output with eSpeak.

 Notification node